“Happiness is the meaning and the purpose of life, the whole aim and end of human existence.”Aristotle

 How memories are made

 We remember emotionally significant events better than boring ones.
 This makes perfect sense from an evolutionary perspective.
 You remember in detail that time a sabre-toothed tiger chased you in the unfamiliar savanna.
 You won’t be going there again!
 When something’s new/different it makes an imprint, it’s an experience and when it’s not, it’s routine.
 Having sex with someone for the first time is memorable and unmemorable for the hundredth.
-Your first day at a new job is an adventure and by the end of the year a chore.
-This is why time passes quickly when life is mundane and time slows down when you’re experiencing it.

 Look for discomfort